JosephCoburn/good-boye-grades/README.md

 # Good Boye Grades
 #### Description
 *Have you ever seen a dog and though "Wow, what a good boye!"?
-With Good Boye Grades, you get to declare just how good of a boye they are!
-Just a few clicks from the landing page and you're ready to go.
-No need to create an account, OAuth will take care of that for you.
-Save your ratings, view previous ratings, edit and delete ratings!*
+Now, you can declare just how good they are!
+Just a few clicks from the landing page and you're ready to go!*

 ![Shiba Inu](public/images/shiba.jpg "A REALLY Good Boye")

 [Open App](http://underconstruction)

 #### Technologies Used:
-*Javascript, Express, Node, MongoDB, APIs, OAuth*
+*Mongoose, Express, Node, HTML, CSS, Javascript*

 #### Getting Started

-*Click login and continue using Google OAuth.
-Then, click "Start" to begin!
-To enter a rating, simply type a number (1-10) into the input box and hit enter to save.
-The next randomly generated dog photo will appear automatically.*
+*Click login and continue using your Google account.
+Then, click the title to begin.
+Enter a rating from 1 to 10 and click to save or hit return.
+The next randomly generated dog photo will appear automatically.
+Follow the link to the ratings page to see all previous dogs and their corresponding grades.*

 #### Core Functionality